 We also undertook the annual Community Plan event, which was held in Christchurch.
 The sold-out event had 117 attendees who heard about well-being and the LTP, consultation documents, citizens juries and (of course) the best community engagement practices in 2019.

-I thank the other working party members: Sheryl Bryant, Susan Edwards, Kataraina Belshaw, David McCorkindale, David Totman, Michael Hodder and Hugh Jory for their contributions during the year.
+I thank the other reference group members: Sheryl Bryant, Susan Edwards, Kataraina Belshaw, David McCorkindale, David Totman, Michael Hodder and Hugh Jory for their contributions during the year.